Child and Adolescent Psychiatry Fellowship

 In addition to the scheduled rotations, fellows have a full month of elective time during the second year of training which they can use to pursue research or to enroll in a number of other clinical electives or other scholarly activities.
 Trainees are encouraged to design their own elective rotation targeting their specific area of interest in child psychiatry.

-Penn State Child Psychiatry Fellowship Program offers innumerable, unique opportunities in scholarly activities and research.
-Our Psychiatry department has an in-house Research Day in which many fellows participate and have been recognized at and later presented their work at national meetings.
+The Penn State Child Psychiatry Fellowship Program offers innumerable, unique opportunities in scholarly activities and research.
+There are departmental and institutional Research Days in which many fellows participate and go on to present their work at an array of national meetings and publish in highly regarded peer reviewed journals.

 I look forward to meeting you in person and introducing you to the endless clinical and scholarly opportunities at our Program.